Academic Standing: Caution & Probation

 A hold will be placed on your record that will prevent you from registering until you have completed these requirements.
 Be advised that Academic Probation will affect your eligibility for financial aid.
 Please check with Financial Aid for updates if you are on Academic Probation.

-For more information visit the Delta College Catalog or email the Advising office at advising@delta.edu.
+For more information visit the Delta College catalog or email the Advising office at advising@delta.edu.

 Success plan webinars